Uncovering Vulnerabilities of LLM-Assisted Cyber Threat Intelligence

-We first study the varying performance of different models.
+{\bf Results and explanations.} We further study the varying performance of different models.
 As shown in Figure \ref{fig:failure_modes_specialized}, and consistent with the distributions across vulnerabilities in Figure \ref{fig:summary}, our analysis reveals clear differences in how various LLMs handle distinct categories of errors: For vulnerabilities that directly impair LLM inference (e.g., co-mentioned but irrelevant mitigation strategies or outdated metadata that reduce retrieval effectiveness), general-purpose LLMs tend to accumulate a higher volume of failures.
 This indicates that their broad but non-specialized training leaves them vulnerable to overfitting and misinterpreting contextual evidence.

-In contrast, for vulnerabilities rooted in the data used during fine-tuning (e.g., confounding factors in the threat corpus), cyber agents such as Foundation-Sec or Cyber-Zero tend to produce less reliable outputs (e.g., forecasting exploitability with contradictory PoCs).
+In contrast, for vulnerabilities rooted in the fine-tuning data (e.g., confounding factors in the threat corpus), cyber agents such as Foundation-Sec or Cyber-Zero tend to produce less reliable outputs (e.g., forecasting exploitability with contradictory PoCs).
 Such vulnerabilities act as data poisoning, where spurious correlations and contradictory knowledge can arise either intentionally (introduced by adversaries) or unintentionally (inherent in the fragmented cyber threat landscape).

 Besides, we also observed that all models show constrained performance when confronted with emerging or zero-day threats.
 Failure ratios are particularly high in specialized cyber agents, whose localized nature and narrower pre-trained knowledge bases limit their adaptability.
 Once their training cutoffs are reached, they lack the generalization capacity to extrapolate effectively to novel threats.